AarinDave/Base-Wars/README.md

 Base Wars is a game which features four teams fighting for domination through the use of tagging.
 This game is similar to Infection, but there are some twists to it.
 For example, having four teams means you can take back someone once they are in the other team.

 ## Expected Release Date
-Base Wars is expected to be released on Saturday, July 10, 2021.
-Until then, you can check out the current code given.
+The first version of Base Wars will be released Saturday, July 10, 2021.
+The versions that follow will be mainly bug fixes and performance improvements.

 ## Languages Used